How often do you read the fine print when you sign up for a new membership, open an account, or subscribe to a newsletter?

 And there was a second email congratulating me on my Prime membership!

-I know I didn’t sign up for Prime but we did order from my tablet, which is old and a bit slow.
-I think Amazon defaulted me to sign up for a free 30-day Prime trial.
-I noticed that whenever I added items to my cart the shipping defaulted to two-day fee shipping rather than free.
-I always use free shipping because my stuff arrives within a couple of days anyway thanks to a major Amazon warehouse here in Phoenix.
+I know I didn’t sign up for Prime during this last purchase.
+I think the problem is we ordered using my tablet, which is old and a bit slow.
+Maybe I missed the box to uncheck for Amazon Prime and signed up by default for a free 30-day trial.
+I noticed that whenever I added items to my cart the shipping changed to two-day shipping with a fee from my earlier request for free shipping.
+I always use free shipping because there’s a major Amazon warehouse in Phoenix and my stuff almost arrives within a couple of days anyway.

 In this case, there wasn’t fine print but a default action to sign me up for a service I don’t want or need.
 Technical fine print, if you will.

 Lesson learned: If you see an email from a source you know wants your money, open it.
-I took me a few minutes to figure out how to cancel my Prime membership online and yes, I now have a confirmation email.
+This time, I figured out how to cancel my Prime membership online and yes, I now have a confirmation email.

 The Phoenix Suns and the Fine Print About Brooks

 My boyfriend gave me the idea to write about fine print after we placed our Amazon orders.
-He explained that the Phoenix Suns nearly traded for the wrong player last week.
+He had been talking about how the Phoenix Suns nearly traded for the wrong player last week.

 For those who don’t follow sports, the Phoenix Suns are our disillusioned local NBA franchise.
 (That’s basketball.)
 I say this because they never recovered from losing Steve Nash to the hated LA Lakers, where an injury promptly ended his impressive career.
 The Suns have never won a championship.
 They reached the NBA Finals twice and lost, first to the Boston Celtics and later to the Chicago Bulls.